 Finally, you can train on the job by volunteering with Northwood!
 This is by far the most common path, and we have lots of opportunities for engagement and training within our programs.
 Volunteering for two semesters as an Intern offers access to all of our staff trainings, retreats, and many adult programs.

-Northwood is currently hiring for several field positions, generally one day per week with opportunity for additional days from October – June.
+Northwood is currently hiring for summer programs.
 If you are interested in working with us, please read through the following job descriptions and submit an application for the one appropriate to your skill level and experience.
 The skills are oriented around the 8 Shields Directional model, which we use as a conceptual framework on our programs.

 Thanks so much, and we look forward to hearing from you!